naksyn/Embedder/README.md

    cargo build --release
    ```
  * Lua:
    The Lua script is interpreted by luajit.exe on the Windows target.
-You can build these, on you Kali or Windows machine, following the steps described here:
+You can build these, on your Kali or Windows machine, following the steps described here:

    https://luajit.org/install.html